complycube/complycube-ios-sdk/README.md

 # ComplyCube iOS SDK

 The ComplyCube iOS SDK makes it quick and easy to build a frictionless customer onboarding and biometric re-authentication experience in your iOS app.
 We provide powerful, smart, and customizable UI screens that can be used out-of-the-box to capture the data you need for identity verification.
+This SDK supports both UIKit and SwiftUI, giving developers flexibility in choosing the UI framework that best fits their needs.

 > :information_source: Please get in touch with your **Account Manager** or **[support](https://support.complycube.com/hc/en-gb/requests/new)** to get access to our Mobile SDK.